 Now at UB, Katia's research focus is in all aspects of health policy, including analysis, evaluation and implementation.

-health policy after receiving a scholarship to study abroad in the
+Growing up in Russia, Noyes recalls becoming interested in health policy after receiving a scholarship to study abroad in the United States.

 "I had a hard time deciding what I wanted to do when I grew up," says Noyes.
 "I was always good in hard sciences but I was attracted to the potential of medicine to heal and help people live healthier and more productive lives.
 When I came to the United States to pursue an undergraduate program in biomedical optics, I quickly discovered how many other professional pathways were out there that combined medicine and science.
 As I was learning more about the country and meeting new people, I recognized that the U.S. did not have a universal health care system but rather a rudimentary public health system, which was both fascinating and astonishing to me."

 In most European countries, universal health care was commonplace.
 The national healthcare and social system were focused on social welfare not profitability.
 This was far different than healthcare in the United States.
 Not only was the healthcare system different, but social norms and cultural expectations also add to the complexity of the topic of health policy.

 "In the U.S., the topic of health policy is very controversial because American culture is all about personal choice and personal responsibility when it comes to health," says Noyes.
 "So there is this conflict between policy and choice which is most pronounced here in the States, and unfortunately policy research gets caught in the middle."

 This is why, according to Noyes, understanding how policy works and how to design efficient policy is so important.